Explore Zapata Ranch

 What is included in the overnight rate?

-Overnight stays include lodging and three meals per day, beginning with dinner on your arrival day and ending with lunch on your departure day.
-Ranch activities such as horseback riding are not included and cannot be added a la carte.
+Overnight stays include lodging and two meals per day, beginning with dinner on your arrival day and ending with breakfast on your departure day.
+Lunch can be added a la carte.
+Ranch activities such as horseback riding are not included and cannot be added.

 Can I bring my horse?